MahekUnnisa/MahekUnnisa/README.md

 I am Mahek.
 Currently I am a graduate from Osmania University, Hyderabad.
 I am a Self-taught FullStack Developer and Open Source Enthusiast.
 Whenever there is an opportunity to collaborate or develop innovative ideas, I'm always open to learn more.

-* _I am looking for entry level roles in Web development._
+* _I am looking for entry-level roles in Web development._
-* _I am Open to collaborate and built exciting stuff._
+* _I am open to collaborating and building exciting stuff._
 * _I am always ready to learn._

 Find out more about me & feel free to connect with me here: